WHAT IS A TRUANT?

 And now it’s Jan 21 2010 and thirty nine intrepid men and two fine women set off to cycle up the Nile from Aswan to Luxor, with a little help from a Nile steamer.
 They are the only people on the boat, there is nothing to drink but beer and very few of them can cycle a lot or have managed to train, but they get through it and love it and themselves for doing so.
 Fast friendships are formed over the 3 days and 100+ desert miles and innumerable temples and a remarkable £232,000 is raised to share between the two charities.

-Such a thing cannot be allowed to be a one-off, it’s too much fun and too important to the charities, so all the admin is done, the funds are raised once more and in 2011 23 Truants head off on a much harder ride, one that would set the standard for the future and demand training and serious pain and effort on the roads, tracks and paths.
+Such a thing cannot be allowed to be a one-off, it’s too much fun and too important to the charities, so in 2011 23 Truants head off on a much harder ride, one that would set the standard for the future and demand training and serious pain and effort on the roads, tracks and paths.
 Cuba is still recovering, but the charities receive a further £172,000.

 And in October 2012 the heaviest group of Truants yet, 41 in number, complete the third, Moroccan, challenge, breaking records by raising an almost round £300,090 so that each of the charities gets £100,030 each.
 This clinking of glasses is making a big difference to a lot of difficult lives.

-And on May 17 2013, Mr Hole and the brave folk of the RMS allow the Truants back, lairy trousers and ropey swings notwithstanding, and the yield on the day rises to £30,000, taking the grand total passed on to Phil’s and the other good causes to a cool £754,250 in just over 3 years.
+And on May 17 2013, Mr Hole and the brave folk of the RMS allow the Truants back, lairy trousers and ropey swings notwithstanding, and the yield on the day rises to £30,000, taking the grand total to the kids to a cool £754,250 in just over 3 years.
 Cool but not ice cold.
 That left £245,750 to hit the magic million

-More millions will follow as long as there are glasses to clink and foolish, brave, caring men and women to clink them and play Truant.
+More millions will hopefully follow as long as there are glasses to clink and foolhardy, courageous, caring and often ridiculous men and women to clink them and play Truant.
 You can read about them all elsewhere on this site, along with the details of all the rides and riders.
 Enjoy.